Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 Sir Max Hastings believes the lesson we should take from Munich is that

 the world will get along much better when modern Western leaders accept the necessity of cutting deals with Russia’s thuggish President Putin and China’s brutal President Xi.
-But we need to recognize that there is no chance of persuading such people to keep their word or respect our vital interests, unless we possess the armed forced to defend them by force, if necessary.
+But we need to recognize that there is no chance of persuading such people to keep their word or respect our vital interests, unless we possess the armed forces to defend them by force, if necessary.

 That was the lesson Churchill drew too.